lyndaSm/PC-Algorithm/README.md

 ## Interpretation

-With a common significance level and deterministic test ordering, the level-synchronous schedule is compared test for test with PC-stable.
+With a common significance level and deterministic test ordering, the level-synchronous schedule is compared, test-for-test, with PC-stable.
 Packet-first scheduling can change finite-sample decisions.
 The balanced separator is a heuristic; failure to find a cut does not prove that no admissible cut exists.

-Reported parallel gains are estimates based on conditional-independence-test work.
-This repository does not implement measured concurrent packet execution.
+Reported parallel gains are estimates based on conditional independence test results.
+This repository does not implement concurrent packet execution with measurements.
 Some inherited experiment outputs include legacy CPDAG diagnostics; the manuscript's finite-sample accuracy analysis uses the skeleton and unshielded-v-structure metrics in `truth_variants.py`.

 The corresponding Version 6 study was checked across 14 experiment steps, including 13 manuscript tables and 838 numeric cells.
 Computation times and decisions near numerical thresholds can depend on the environment.
 The repository contains source code; generated output and the author's audit files are maintained separately.